tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 If there's no data on the graphs, make sure that you have set up datasource and job/measurement correctly.

-If there's no data on the rps graphs on Prometheus table, make sure that your rate time range parameter is at least twice as Prometheus scrape interval.
+If some Prometheus graphs shows no data because of "parse error: missing unit character in duration", ensure that you use Grafana 7.2 or newer.